Watch Hill Rhode Island Things To Do: Carousel, Beaches and Village Life

 The Flying Horse Carousel collection includes Watch Hill RI Flying Horse Carousel T Shirts, hoodies, I Caught The Brass Ring Mug, Watch Hill Carousel Print, Watch Hill Kids Wall Art, baseball caps, and iconic Watch Hill RI Flying Horse Carousel Gear that every Watch Hill kid deserves.
 It's the perfect way to remember the ride — and the thrill of reaching for that brass ring.

-For the Surfer & Watch Hill Beach Town Regular
+Watch Hill Beach Town Regular

 East Beach, Watch Hill, Rhode Island has its own energy — open, windswept, and facing the full Atlantic.